thenoviceoof/kalnas/README.md

 - *.svg: intermediate design files.

+- corsair_500R_drawings: a set of drawings/dimensions for the Corsair
+  500R 3 drive bay, produced while I was designing the case around this bay.
+Everything is provided as is and without warranty, but it's worth re-iterating for this: I bought and measure the bay, but the part may change, or I may have screwed up the measurements.

 80/20 Dimensions/parts
 --------------------------------------------------------------------------------
 The latest version uses 1 inch 80/20 struts as a frame.
 As planned,